your rental. .

 - For bedrooms keep decorator pillows to a minimum for the sake of practicality

-1. Make sure your space has the right lighting; ambient and task lighting.
+1. Make sure your space has the all right lighting; ambient and task lighting.

-2. Transform rooms with the perfect paint color; neutral paint colors show best in a video
+2. Transform rooms with the perfect paint color; neutral paint colors show best and a feature wall is nice as well.

-5. Choose furniture to scale to make space appear larger, add flowers/fruit to the kitchen table for a splash of color, and arrange decor in odd numbers to achieve balance.
+5. Choose furniture to scale to make space appear larger, add flowers/fruit for a splash of color, and arrange decor in odd numbers to achieve balance.

 Quality mattress, linens, bed with a headboard are the just the start.
 Practical features such as reading lamps and a 2nd TV are a great addition.